dart-lang/site-www/src/_guides/language/common-prob.md

 <hr>

+<a name="invalid-method-override"></a>
 ### Invalid method override

 **Error:** <code>Invalid override.
 The type of &lt;<em>type</em>&gt; is not a subtype of &lt;<em>type</em>&gt;.</code>

-These errors typically occur when a subclass tightens up a method's parameter types by specifying a subclass.
+These errors typically occur when a subclass tightens up a method's parameter types by specifying a subclass of the original class.

 <aside class="alert alert-info" markdown="1">
 **Note:** This warning can also occur when a generic subclass neglects